-1. Not every parent is going to particularly like you.
+1. Not every parent is going to like you.

 It’s just a fact of life.
 It never occurred to me that one of my favorite teachers as a child was not loved by every parent and student in my class.
-Apparently a lot of parents didn’t want their child in her class.
-But she is the one who taught me how to create puppets.
-So, don’t take it personally if you have parents that go to your principal and complain about you, I’ve heard lots of teachers in the Facebook Groups talking about the same thing.
+Apparently, a lot of parents didn’t want their child in her class.
+So, don’t take it personally if you have parents that go to your principal and complain about you, I’ve heard lots of teachers in different Facebook Groups talking about the same thing.

 Don’t take it personally

 I would give anything for my mom’s observation forms, she has ones that say, the students in this room are going to win a Nobel Prize someday because of all the science going on in here.
-But she had others that weren’t so great, especially as times changed, she was one of the only kindergarten teachers to still have blocks and dramatic play in her room towards the end of her career and her new principal couldn’t wait to get rid of them.
+But she had others that weren’t so great, especially as times changed.
+She was one of the only teachers to still have blocks and dramatic play in her kindergarten towards the end of her career and her new principal couldn’t wait to get rid of them.

 2. The Learning Curve is Ginormous!